 Mortgage Payment Formula

-Principal + Mortgage Interest + Property Taxes + Home Insurance + Mortgage Insurance = Your Payment
+Principal + Interest + Property Taxes + Home Insurance + Mortgage Insurance = Total Monthly Payment

 How a Mortgage Calculator Can Help

-What are some of the decisions a mortgage calculator can quickly help inform you about?
-Here are a few scenarios:
+What are some of the decisions a mortgage calculator can quickly help you make?
+Here are a few key scenarios:

 The Loan Length That’s Right for You

-Paying off your home loan sooner can save you tons of money on interest.
-One way to do that is to consider a shorter loan term, like 15 or 20 years.
-The flip side of that is that your monthly payment will be higher.
+Paying off your home loan sooner can save you significant money on interest.
+One way to do this is by choosing a shorter loan term, like 15 or 20 years.
+However, shorter terms mean higher monthly payments.

 If an ARM Is a Good Option